Solar panel orientation in Perth: does your roof direction matter?

 -

-Export limiting compensation: In suburbs with a 1.5kW export limit, a pure north-facing system generates a sharp midday peak that's largely curtailed.
-An east/west split spreads generation over more hours, reducing the fraction that hits the export cap simultaneously.
+Export limiting compensation.
+For homes on the standard 1.5kW export limit, which is the fallback for systems without a stable internet connection or remote-disconnect capability rather than something set by suburb, a pure north-facing system generates a sharp midday peak that's largely curtailed.
+An east/west split spreads generation over more hours, reducing the fraction that hits the export cap at once.

-If the trade-off is "6.6kW all-north vs 8kW east/west split," the generation totals are similar.
-The east/west split wins on generation timing.
+If the trade-off is "6.6kW all-north vs 8kW east/west split," the larger split can out-generate the smaller north system over a year.
+The east/west split wins on generation timing regardless.

 Matters:

-- A south-facing roof as the primary installation area — significant generation loss (35–45%) compared to north.
-Avoid unless no alternative.
+- A south-facing roof as your primary installation area: a real generation loss, around 28% less than north.
+Avoid it unless you have no alternative.

-- Partial shading during 10am–2pm peak hours from trees, chimneys, or neighbouring structures — can be worse than orientation.
+- Partial shading during 10am–2pm peak hours from trees, chimneys, or neighbouring structures can be worse than orientation.
 A shaded north-facing panel may produce less than an unshaded west-facing one.
+Our solar shade analysis guide covers how to assess this before you sign a contract.

 Doesn't matter much:

-- The difference between pure north and NE or NW — 3–6% annual generation difference, worth optimising but not a dealbreaker.
+- The difference between pure north and NE or NW: around 4% annual generation, worth optimising but not a dealbreaker.

-- Exact compass north vs slightly east-of-north — Perth solar tools (OpenSolar, PVsell) model this precisely; installers should provide orientation-adjusted generation estimates.
+- Exact compass north versus slightly east-of-north: Perth solar tools (OpenSolar, PVsell) model this precisely, and installers should provide orientation-adjusted generation estimates.

 - What orientation and tilt are the panels being installed at?